yjg30737/pyqt-image-to-text/README.md

 You can see the result of it.

+For example:

 <image src="https://github.com/yjg30737/pyqt-image-to-text/assets/55078043/83c3e721-ea80-430e-ae8d-54021b5886a4" width="200" height="300"/>

+This image is converted into text as:

 ```
 a tv sitting on top of a stand in a room
 ```

+Based on the text, file will be saved to dst folder named "a_tv_sitting_on_top_of_a_stand_in_a_room".

-example image files which i was using to test are inside each src and dst, you can compare with each other :)
+Example image files which i was using to test are inside each src and dst, you can compare with each other :)

 ## Troubleshooting
 If you encounter any error, check this out: